dan-sprague/dan-sprague.github.io/_posts/2024-12-4-juliacase.markdown

 ```

 Sequence generation took `21.52s` and palindrome checking took `1.82s`.
 There are several things to note about the implementations here.
 The first is that Julia required no imports.
 Second, Julia's `@time` macro saves a tremendous amount of repetitious code.
 Third, the `is_palindrome` function can be broadcasted over the `nucs` vector with the `.` syntax.
 This is despite being a handrolled function, something which is not really feasible in Python.
 Finally, these functions are so efficient that very little is gained very multithreading.
+Larger relative improvements in speed would be expected for more complex operations, such as sequence alignment and mapping.

 ## Fast and Easy Multithreading
 <br>